mantasdaraciunas/spotify-player/README.md

 We expect you:
 1. to write clean, simple and correct code
-2. to leave code behind you even better than before (refactor)
+2. to leave code behind you much better than before (don't be afraid to change things)
-3. use PR for each feature/task
+3. to use Pull Request (PR) for each task
 4. to understand existing code
-5. always keep in mind security
+5. to always keep in mind the security
 6. to understand documentation and be able to use it correctly